oasis-tcs/mqtt/contributions/mqtt-sn-v-2-0-incubator/prose/edit/src/ctrl-pack-catalog-06-publish.md

 **Position**: bit 4 of the PUBLISH Flags.

 This flag signifies whether the message is published as a retained message or not.
-See [[4.13 Retained Messages]](#retained-messages) for more information about Retained Messages.
+See [sec](#retained-messages) for more information about Retained Messages.

 #### Packet Identifier{#pwq1a2---packet-identifier}